frvidal/workspace-skyline/projects/controlled-rising-skyline/README.md

 The most simple command `npm install controlled-rising-skyline@latest` will install this latest release

 To import the module inside your application, just add the module **ControlledRisingSkylineModule** in your `app.module.ts`.
-The widget is using as well the DatePipe service from *@Angular/common*

 location :
 > import {ControlledRisingSkyline} from 'controlled-rising-skyline';